ahmadexp/IEEE-3335/05 - Architecture/README.md

 ## 5.2 - Core Timing Architecture

-At its core, every TimeCard is built around a **high-stability oscillator**, which serves as the foundational source of precise timing.
+At its core, every TimeCard is built around a **oscillator**, which serves as the foundational source of precise timing.
 This oscillator is complemented by one or more interfaces that enable the TimeCard to both **receive** and **distribute** time and frequency information to and from the host system.

 ---